tjhleeds/quick-katas/README.md

 Notes deployed to https://tjhleeds.github.io/quick-katas/

+## Process

+1. Create a branch with today's date.
+1. Add a markdown file with today's date to the `docs` folder.
+1. Specify your aim and the timebox you are working to.
+1. Start a timer.
+1. Make changes and add to your docs until the timer goes off.
+1. Commit everything and push to the server.
+1. Create a PR into `main` branch.

 ## Running Tests

 - When using GitHub Codespaces, the tests don't show up by default when you load the Codespace.